Arpandev-code/Esha-A-Virtual-Voice-Assistant-/README.md

+![356788946_9439437966128118_400517917292091505_n heic](https://github.com/Arpandev-code/Esha-A-Virtual-Voice-Assistant-/assets/69894768/a9291968-db53-4507-8539-591b54b4e4ba)
 # Esha: A Virtual Voice Assistant App Powered by OPEN AI
-![356788946_9439437966128118_400517917292091505_n heic](https://github.com/Arpandev-code/Esha-A-Virtual-Voice-Assistant-/assets/69894768/a9291968-db53-4507-8539-591b54b4e4ba)

-*Descrption*:
+# Descrption
 Esha is a Powerful voice Assistant App Powered by Open AI which can respond to your all ethical questions by hearing. it also have power to generate image as per user requirment

-# A new Flutter project.

 ## Getting Started